Q+A: How does Egypt's parliamentary election system work?

 WHAT'S UP FOR GRABS?

-The staggered vote that started Monday is to fill 498 seats in the lower house.
+The staggered vote starting next Monday is to fill 498 seats in the lower house.
 The last run-off vote will take place on January 10.
 The military council will appoint 10 more deputies.
 Voting for the 270-strong upper house starts on January 29 and ends on March 11.
-Ninety of those seats will be appointed after the next president is elected and 180 will be up for grabs.
+Ninety of the seats will be appointed after the next president is elected.

 WHAT POWERS WILL PARLIAMENT HAVE?

 The new parliament's primary task will be to pick a 100-strong constituent assembly to write the new constitution.
 Only elected members of both houses will get to pick the assembly's members.
-Parliament will have legislative power, but the military council, which took over from Mubarak, will keep its "presidential powers" until a presidential election, now expected in June, 2012.
+Parliament will have legislative power, but the military council, which took over from Mubarak, will keep its "presidential powers" until the constitution is drafted or a new president elected.

 The military council will still appoint the government, but is likely to face pressure from parliament to ensure it reflects the mix of the newly elected assembly.